alishia-27/Cereal-Data-Model/README.md

-# Comparing different models on Cereal Data
+# Comparing different models on Cereal dataset
 In this report, I will talk about the dataset of 77 cereals, and will predict their ratings based on their nutritional attributes.
 I looked at three different regression models: Random Forest, SVM (Support Vector Machine), and Gradient Boosting.

 Model Analysis: